 Student Financial Services informs students by email with detailed information regarding who can apply for this specific stipend as well as other funding support that becomes available for students with special needs.

 The Student Life Division ensures a comfortable environment for learning and living for all students.
-All academic facilities are accessible for disabled students.
+All academic facilities are accessible for students with special needs.
 Student Life programs and services are available for students with special needs.
 If special assistance is required, the Student Life staff will work with each student individually to identify the support needed to overcome difficulties.
 Both LCC Residence Halls are wheelchair accessible and have elevators providing access to all floors.
 There are 2 rooms which have been modified to accommodate wheelchairs.
 The housing coordinator works with each student with significant mobility limitations that require accommodation or other specific needs.
-DeFehr Center’s first floor is wheelchair accessible and classes for students with disabilities are scheduled in such a way that allows them to access the needed facilities.
-Michealsen Centras is accessible for students with disabilities and is available for students for sports and leisure activities.
+DeFehr Center’s first floor is wheelchair accessible and classes for students with special needs are scheduled in such a way that allows them to access the needed facilities.
+Michealsen Centras is accessible for students with special needs and is available for students for sports and leisure activities.
 Students are invited to share information about the support they need due to their special needs on their Housing application.
 LCC has a full time Student Counselor to help students who have psychological difficulties and is well connected with the local psychological services departments.
 For further information, contact Student Life Office Assistant and Housing Coordinator.

-Upon documented verification of the disability, academic support is individualized based on the learning needs of each student.
+Upon documented verification of the special needs, academic support is individualized based on the learning needs of each student.
 Individuals with special needs may ask for academic and technical support, registration assistance, and help for academic service.
 This support will be coordinated and managed by the Registrar and the Student Success Center.

 The procedure for requesting special support includes: